ciaranj/luntbuild/webdav-access/readme.txt

 	</servlet-mapping>

-  -if you want to use the reference implementation, set the parameter "rootpath" to where you want to store your files. !!Create "webdav" directory folder in your rootpath directory.
+  -if you want to use the reference implementation, set the parameter "rootpath" to where you want to store your files.
-   The "webdav" folder is the root folder of your webdav storage.

-  -if you have implemented your own store, insert the class name to the parameter  "ResourceHandlerImplementation" and copy your .jar to /WEB-INF/lib/
+  -if you have implemented your own store, insert the class name to the parameter  "webdavStoreImplementation" and copy your .jar to /WEB-INF/lib/

+  -if you have implemented your own authorization, insert the class name to the parameter  "webdavAuthorizationImplementation" and copy your .jar to /WEB-INF/lib/

+  -if you have implemented your own alias manager, insert the class name to the parameter  "webdavAliasManagerImplementation" and copy your .jar to /WEB-INF/lib/

-  -with the "storeDebug" parameter you can trigger the reference store implementation to spam at every method call. this parameter is optional and can be omitted
+  -with the "servletDebug" parameter you can trigger the reference store implementation to spam at every method call. this parameter is optional and can be omitted

   -authentication is done by the servlet-container.
 If you need it, you have to